 When an Elder reaches that tipping point of needing 24 hour care or around the clock care they will want the option of Live in Care because it’s less than half the price of 24 hour care and it’s the Gold Star of aged care.

 6) The right to choose what level of management the consumer (or their representative, Enduring Guardian or family) would like.

 TIP: If you are one of the many consumers, who wasn’t asked how involved you wanted to be in the management of your Home Care Package then re-contact your Approved Provider and ask to discuss this.
 Here is a PDF from the Government Guidelines stating you must be asked how involved you want to be.
 We have negotiated reductions and refunds of Case Management Fees where Approved Providers failed to ask this question, because it is a breach of the guidelines.

 7) The right for care to focus on your goals.

-The Consumer Directed Care Home Care Package guidelines made it compulsory to ask elders what’s important to you?
+The Consumer Directed Care Home Care Package Guidelines made it compulsory to ask Elders what’s important to you?
 What goal are you wanting to achieve with your Government funded care?
-And this is documented in your Care Plan which is unique to you and your goals.
+Your Care Plan documents your goals and steps to achieve your goals.

 8) The right to focus on wellness.